 Android provides a variety of powerful APIs for applying animation to UI elements and drawing custom 2D and 3D graphics.
 The sections below provide an overview of the APIs and system capabilities available and help you decide with approach is best for your needs.

-The Android framework provides two animation systems: property animation (introduced in Android 3.0) and view animation.
+The Android framework provides two animation systems: property animation and view animation.
 Both animation systems are viable options, but the property animation system, in general, is the preferred method to use, because it is more flexible and offers more features.
 In addition to these two systems, you can utilize Drawable animation, which allows you to load drawable resources and display them one frame after another.

 - Property Animation

 - Introduced in Android 3.0 (API level 11), the property animation system lets you animate properties of any object, including ones that are not rendered to the screen.
 The system is extensible and lets you animate properties of custom types as well.